dotnet/docs/docs/csharp/fundamentals/program-structure/index.md

 ---
 # General Structure of a C# Program

-C# programs consists of one or more files.
+C# programs consist of one or more files.
 Each file contains zero or more namespaces.
 A namespace contains types such as classes, structs, interfaces, enumerations, and delegates, or other namespaces.
 The following example is the skeleton of a C# program that contains all of these elements.

 :::code language="csharp" source="snippets/toplevel-structure/Program.cs":::